ngerakines/elasticservices/README.md

 # Building

-This project uses the org.socklabs:maven-protobuff plugin which can be found
+This project uses the com.socklabs:maven-protobuff plugin which can be found
 here:

 	https://github.com/ngerakines/maven-protobuf